 G. Realignment of All or Part of an Organization.
-The Company reserves the right to move or realign an Organization, or parts thereof, from Enrollers or Sponsors who violate the terms of this Policy Manual or who commit or are involved in conduct of moral turpitude as determined by the Company in its sole discretion.
+The Company reserves the right to move or realign an Organization, or parts thereof, from Enrollers or Sponsors who breach the terms of this Policy Manual or who commit or are involved in conduct of moral turpitude as determined by the Company in its sole discretion.
 Nothing herein requires the Company to take any action, nor does it waive any rights by postponing or declining to do so.

 Examples of conduct of moral turpitude may include but are not limited to: unwelcome sexual advances or communications, failure to repay debts, bankruptcy, physical harm, mischief or abuse, theft, and interference with family relationships.

 The Company will give thirty (30) days advance notice to any Enroller or Sponsor whose Organization is being moved or realigned.

 H. Signing Up a Wholesale Customer.
 A Wellness Advocate may also introduce customers to the Company who will sign up as Wholesale Customers.
 A Wholesale Customer does not participate in the trading scheme but a Wellness Advocate may be remunerated under the compensation plan for products purchased by Wholesale Customers introduced by the Wellness Advocate.
 Wellness Advocates should be aware that to sign up as a doTERRA Wholesale Customer, each Wholesale Customer must:

 - Submit a properly completed Wholesale Customer Application Form to the Company; and